-First, information from elections, in particular information from election results, is inherently complex.
-At their core, election results are sets of raw numbers that require interpretation.
+First, information from elections—in particular, information from election results—is inherently complex.
+At their core, election results consist of sets of raw numbers that require interpretation.
 When there are multiple potential ways to interpret a particular set of results, solid conclusions are no longer possible.
-Gandhi (2015, 461) notes this over-determination problem by highlighting how the opposition’s success in the 2002 Kenyan elections could have been explained by “external pressure, the defection of regime insiders, the coordination of opposition efforts, or any combination of these factors.”
-Similarly, when an authoritarian regime is faced with low incumbent vote count in a certain district, it may attribute this setback to unenthusiastic regime agents not manipulating the election well enough, or particular pockets of citizens feeling disenchanted enough to risk voting against the ruling party.
-Depending on how the regime interprets the defeat, it may learn something either about the quality of its agents or about the distribution of its popularity across the country, but if both interpretations are equally plausible the regime may have to decide in which one they believe more.
-When faced with this problem the Russian regime prioritized the first interpretation (Myagkov, Ordeshook, and Shakin 2009, 136), but doing so means that it had made important but potentially unwarranted assumptions about the uniformity of its strength across the entire country.
+Gandhi (2015, 461) notes this over-determination problem by highlighting how the opposition’s success in the 2002 Kenyan elections could be due to “external pressure, the defection of regime insiders, the coordination of opposition efforts, or any combination of these factors.”
+Similarly, when an authoritarian regime faces a low incumbent vote count in a certain district, it may attribute this setback to unenthusiastic regime agents’ failure to manipulate the election well enough or particular pockets of citizens willing to risk voting against the ruling party.
+Depending on how the regime interprets the defeat, it may learn something about either the quality of its agents or the distribution of its popularity across the country; if both interpretations are equally plausible, the regime may have to decide which one they believe more.
+For example, when faced with this problem, the Russian regime prioritized the first interpretation (Myagkov, Ordeshook, and Shakin 2009, 136), but doing so indicated that the regime had made important but potentially unwarranted assumptions about the uniformity of its strength across the entire country.

 To extract useful and unambiguous information from elections, autocrats who consciously seek information from elections typically engage in selective manipulation, combining careful restraint in some parts of the electoral process with bold manipulation in others.
-Restraint is necessary because an election’s results can only be informative of a variable if it is allowed to influence the vote tally.
+Restraint is necessary because an election’s results can only inform a variable if the variable is allowed to influence the vote tally.
 At the same time, to ensure that election results are truly informative of any particular variable, autocrats also need manipulation tactics that prevent others from entering the equation.
-In this sense, strategies that place rigid controls on some moving parts of the electoral process not only help autocrats win elections, but also reduce the informational complexity of these elections.
-This selective manipulation logic offers another explanation for why many authoritarian regimes use only a subset of manipulation tactics available to them e.g. Singapore’s government tilting electoral rules in favor of the ruling party but refraining from vote fraud (Tan 2013), or take actions that may limit their manipulation capacity e.g. welcoming international observers (Little 2015).
+In this sense, strategies that place rigid controls on some moving parts of the electoral process not only help autocrats win elections but also reduce the informational complexity of these elections.
+This selective manipulation logic offers another explanation for why many authoritarian regimes (a) use only a subset of manipulation tactics available to them, such as Singapore’s government tilting electoral rules to favor the ruling party but refraining from vote fraud (Tan 2013), or (b) take actions that may limit their manipulation capacity, such as welcoming international observers (Little 2015).

-Herein lies the second obstacle to information collection from elections: selective manipulation works best if it completely shuts down most determinants of election outcomes, yet when it does nothing can be learned about these determinants.
-In other words, tactics that ensure elections send clear signals about a few specific types of information also prevent them from emitting any signal about all the others.
+Herein lies the second obstacle to information collection from elections: selective manipulation works best if it completely shuts down most determinants of election outcomes, yet when it does, nothing can be learned about these determinants.
+In other words, tactics that ensure elections send clear signals about a few specific types of information but also prevent them from emitting any signal about all the others.
 For autocrats, deciding which manipulation tactic(s) to employ thus amounts to deciding which kind of information they can and cannot seek.